Michael G. Wolfgang, Esq. 1929 – 2016

 Peter Allen Weinmann has been successfully representing corporate, industrial, and high-end residential taxpayers in challenging their tax assessments since 2000.
 He has litigated thousands of cases throughout the 12 counties of Western New York, and has saved property owners millions of dollars.

-He is a past president of the American Jewish Committee, Buffalo/Niagara Chapter; past member, Board of Governors, Jewish Federation of Greater Buffalo; past member, Development Committee, Roswell Park Cancer Institute; member, Leadership Buffalo Class of ‘99; and member, Board of Trustees, Elmwood-Franklin School.
+He is a past president of the American Jewish Committee, Buffalo/Niagara Chapter; Trustee, Foundation for Jewish Philanthropies (assets in excess of $200M); past member Development Committee, Roswell Park Cancer Institute; member, Leadership Buffalo Class of ‘99; and member, Board of Trustees, Elmwood-Franklin School.

 Mr. Weinmann graduated from Nichols School, and received his undergraduate degree from Case Western Reserve University, with his junior year spent at the University of Sussex in Brighton, England.
 After college, Mr. Weinmann was an entrepreneur, founding and managing his own importing and distributing business.

 He received his law degree from Benjamin N. Cardozo School of Law, Yeshiva University, where he was an editor of the law journal.

 Mr. Weinmann also possesses a Master in Public Administration from the Harvard Kennedy School.

 Upon graduation from law school, Mr. Weinmann held a judicial clerkship with the New York State Supreme Court Appellate Division, Fourth Department in Rochester, New York.